Trivaris/Trivnix/README.md

 ## Introduction

-Trivnix is a flake-based NixOS configuration used to manage my personal machines.
+Trivnix is a flake-based NixOS config used to manage my personal machines.
 It aims to provide reproducible and portable system setups using declarative Nix expressions.
 The repository currently targets a laptop and a Windows Subsystem for Linux (WSL) installation but can be extended for additional hosts.

 ---